O365/python-o365/README.md

     3. At this point you will have an access token that will provide valid credentials when using the api.
 If you change the scope requested, then the current token won't work, and you will need the user to give consent again on the application to gain access to the new scopes requested.

     The access token only lasts 60 minutes, but the app will automatically request new tokens through the refresh tokens, but note that a refresh token only lasts for 90 days.
 So you must use it before or you will need to request a new access token again (no new consent needed by the user, just a login).

+    If your application needs to work for more than 90 days without user interaction and without interacting with the API, then you must implement a periodic call to `Connection.refresh_token` before the 90 days have passed.

 ## Account Class and Modularity <a name="account"></a>
 Usually you will only need to work with the `Account` Class.
 This is a wrapper around all functionality.